bvdelft/devolve/README.md

 # Known Bugs

-  - Web page animation does not load screen shots in right order
   - Web page very slow under Opera.
 Possible fix (which might be good anyway) include:
     - making not shown screen shots truly hidden, rather than see-through
     - have a thread pool of requests for screen shots, having e.g. max 10 requests open at a time